saipraneeth314/Generative-AI-Applications/WEB_RAG/README.md

 # **WEB RAG – Retrieval-Augmented Generation for Web-Based Knowledge Retrieval**
+   **Enhancing knowledge retrieval with search-based retrieval and generative AI models**
 ## Overview
 WEB RAG is a **web-based Retrieval-Augmented Generation (RAG) system** that efficiently retrieves and generates context-aware information from large-scale text data.
 It is designed to enhance applications in **medical research, legal document analysis, and enterprise knowledge management**.